How to Clean Mold out of Car Carpet

 One of the most common—yet undetected—culprit to your car’s stale smell is automobile mold.
-Invisible to the naked eye yet teeming in the thousands, mold can really ruin the good looks of your car by pairing it with a bad odor.
+Invisible to the naked eye, yet teeming in the thousands, mold can really ruin the good looks of your car and pair it with a bad odor.

 For additional cleaning power, you can add a capful of household bleach.
 Scrub away at the infested areas with a dish towel or a soft toothbrush to get the mold out.
-If the mold growths have left behind stains, you just have to be a little patient and scrub harder or use more chemical cleansers to take them out.
+If the mold growths have left stains behind, you just have to be a little patient and scrub harder or use more chemical cleansers to take them out.

-That said, there is no better way to prevent your car from becoming a mold haven by regularly engaging in little cleanup practices, such as shaking out the carpets and letting them dry out if they get wet or stained with drink spills.
+That said, there is no better way to prevent your car from becoming a mold haven by regularly engaging in little cleanup practices.
+For example, shake out the carpets and let them dry out if they get wet or stained with drink spills.
 Your car will definitely thank you for preserving both its beauty and its amazing scent.